 Every case is different and requires specialized information, but you will be off to a good start by providing the information listed above.
 Your attorney will investigate your claim and work with you to gather additional information to support your lawsuit.

 An experienced accident lawyer will be able to determine the value of the evidence you have and suggest other items that you may not have considered.
-Our firm, Raphaelson & Levine Law Firm, P.C., has two decades of experience in a wide range of personal injury situations.
+Raphaelson & Levine have 30 years of experience in a wide range of personal injury situations.
 We know what items will help to show liability and the extent of your injuries.
 In complex situations, we also have the resources to obtain forensic evidence and expert witness testimony to prove your individual case.
 Call our office today to file a claim 212-268-3222.